marekhummel/ferrunitas/README.md

 ## Limitations / Notes
 * Internal storage uses `f64`; typical floating point caveats apply, see examples/misc.rs.
 * Rounding / formatting of display values is a caller concern, however usual format specifiers are respected.
+* Offsets are supported for temperature scales, but are quite limited in usage besides simple conversion.

 ## Contributing